chainloop-dev/chainloop/docs/docs/reference/policies.md

 ---

 Starting with Chainloop [0.93.8](https://github.com/chainloop-dev/chainloop/releases/tag/v0.93.8), operators can attach policies to contracts.
-These policies will be evaluated against all attestation metadata and materials in any workflow with that contract.
+These policies will be evaluated against the different materials and the statement metadata, if required.
+The result of the evaluation is informed as a list of possible violations and added to the attestation statement before signing and sending it to Chainloop.

+Currently, policy violations won't block `attestation push` commands, but instead, we chose to include them in the attestation so that they can be used for building server side control gates.

 ### Policy specification
 A policy can be defined in a YAML document, like this: